-Therapeutic Massage Technician: Salary, Job Description and Requirements
+Therapeutic Massage Technician: Salary, Job Description & Requirements

 Therapeutic massage technicians work in hospitals and rehabilitation centers, providing massage and relaxation techniques to clients with injuries or diseases.
 This career requires a high school diploma and a specialized training program.
 Some states also require licensing and certification.